You should create such Screen Templates that, when used by developers, produce Screens with excellent UX and performance.

 Enable the replacement for non-default Widgets

-servicestudio-showRecord and set it to
+servicestudio-showRecord attribute to the element and set the attribute to True.

-Design Screen Templates in such way that it's quick to understand how the UI elements and attributes work together, as this makes Screens quicker to troubleshoot.
+Design Screen Templates in such a way that it's quick to understand how the UI elements and attributes work together, as this makes Screens quicker to troubleshoot.

 You should design the data in Widgets without mixing the local and server sources.
 The Data Replacement can only replace server data with server data, and local data with local data.